pblischak/fluidigm2purc/docs/quick_start.rst

 .. note::

   We have tested our scripts on Python 2.7, 3.5, and 3.6.
-However, **PURC has only been tested with Python 2.7.** We have also worked with others wh had trouble getting things run with Python 3.*.
+However, **PURC has only been tested with Python 2.7.** We have also worked with others researchers who had trouble getting things run with Python 3.
 Therefore, we recommend using Python 2.7.

 1. Downloading and Installation
 -------------------------------